Olofur/SkrivBrev/README.md

-Repository for compiling .tex files using a bash terminal, with additional functionals.
+Repository for compiling .tex files using a bash terminal, with additional functionality.

-To get going, run this shell with one of the template .tex files,
+To get going run the main shell script,
-	.
-LaTeXcompile.sh CV.tex
+	. main.sh
-	.
-LaTeXcompile.sh Cover.tex
+and choose which .tex file to compile, followed by other options.

 All paths required to run the programs is given in the file
 	config